How Dalradian will minimise its environmental impact

 We’ve redesigned the plant at the future mine to minimise emissions.

-To render its carbon emissions ‘net zero’, Dalradian has chosen to support an internationally certified 200MW solar power project in Rajasthan, India.
-The project eliminates greenhouse gas emissions by displacing power from thermal/fossil fuel-based power plants connected to the Indian electricity grid with clean solar power.
+To render its carbon emissions ‘net zero’, Dalradian has chosen to support an internationally certified safe water project in Zambia.

 In Northern Ireland, peat is an important store of carbon and assists in managing water flow during heavy rainfalls, as well as maintaining good water quality.
 Peat rehabilitation is a key action to lower emissions and fight climate change.
 Peat loss will be minimised in construction of the project and unavoidable peat loss will be offset by peat restoration in the local area.